django-oscar/django-oscar/docs/source/topics/key_questions.rst

 Order processing
 ================

-How will orders by processed?
+How will orders be processed?
 -----------------------------

-Orders can be processing in many ways, including:
+Orders can be processed in many ways, including:

 * Manual process.
 For instance, a worker in a warehouse may download a picking slip from the dashboard and mark products as shipped when they have been put in the van.